-On the morning of the 18 December 1915 men packed their kit-bags and gathered in ranks on the Avondale racecourse.
-They all wore the khaki uniform and the official hat, which is special to the Engineers, ornamented with the “puggaree”, a three-line headband, two khaki lines encircling a third blue one, and the New Zealand Engineers badge with the motto: “Quo fas et gloria ducunt – Where Duty and Glory Lead”.
+On the morning of the 18 December 1915, men packed their kit-bags and gathered in ranks on the Avondale racecourse.
+They all wore the khaki uniform and the official hat, which is special to the Engineers, ornamented with the “puggaree,” a three-line headband: two khaki lines encircling a third blue one, and the New Zealand Engineers badge with the motto: “Quo fas et gloria ducunt – Where Duty and Glory Lead”.

-The training was not still over and men were not yet complete soldiers.
+The training was not yet over, and the men were not complete soldiers.
 Their formation was going to continue during the travel[1].
 The Tunnellers walked to the port of Auckland where the Steam Ship Ruapehu was waiting for them.
 After putting their kit-bags on board, they were allowed to enjoy a meager lunch.
-Indeed cooks were on strike to protest against the unbearable rhythm of military transport[2].
+Indeed, cooks were on strike to protest against the unbearable rhythm of military transport[2].

 After the Cap Horn, the southern point of the American continent, the Ruapehu headed to the port of Montevideo in Uruguay to halt there on 8 January 1916.
 Uruguay being neutral, the New Zealand Tunnellers were not allowed to land there.
 The seamen of the Ruapehu were only authorized to load coal for the boat.

 The Company was transferred to Southampton and embarked on a ferry on 9 March at 5pm.
-The men spent a cold night on the Channel and only reached Le Havre, in Normandy, at midnight.
-The New Zealand Engineers Tunneling Company became the first New Zealand unit to join the Western Front.
+The men spent a cold night on the Channel and reached Le Havre, in Normandy, at midnight.
+The New Zealand Engineers Tunnelling Company became the first New Zealand unit to join the Western Front.

 On 15 March, the New Zealand Tunnellers made their first steps in the trenches of the “Labyrinth” sector, located 3 miles north of Arras, between the villages of Écurie and Roclincourt.
 They relieved the French sappers of the 7/1 compagnie d’ingénieurs territoriaux[10].
-After crossing the world, the Tunnellers were finally able to start their secret mission.
+After crossing the world, the Tunnellers were finally able to begin their secret mission.

 1. Anthony Byledbal, Les Soldats fantômes de la Grande Guerre souterraine, 1915-1919.
 De l'Immigrant pākehā au vétéran oublié : les hommes de la New Zealand Engineers Tunnelling Company, Doctoral thesis, under the supervision of Sophie-Anne Leterrier (University of Artois) and in collaboration with Nathalie Philippe (University of Waikato), University of Artois, 2012, p.
 197-227.